 Memo Format Example

-Once you know how to write a memorandum you can use Microsoft Word to type it out.
-Here you’ll find more than a dozen featured memo templates you can use.
-You simply browse through the templates and click to download the one you would like to use.
+Once you know how to write a memo you can use Microsoft Word to type it out and format it.
+Here you’ll find more than a dozen featured memo templates you can use to help you write a memo.
+You can browse through the templates and click to download the one you would like to use.

 The most important rule when composing a memo is that less is more.
 You don’t want your employees or colleagues spending all their time reading your lengthy memorandums (or even worse, ignoring them).
 Get to the point quickly, so they can take the action you are asking of them.